condor_vacate_job

 $ condor_vacate_job 23.0

-To vacate all jobs of a user named Mary:
+To vacate all jobs owned by user Mary:

 To vacate all vanilla universe jobs owned by Mary: